Allergies in dogs: we give you the keys to detecting them

 Allergic reaction in dogs to food

-It's not the most common reaction, but it also occurs frequently.
-In this case, the pet's immune system overreacts to a specific ingredient in its diet .
+It's not the most common reaction, but it also happens frequently.
+In this case, the pet's immune system overreacts. to a certain ingredient in the diet.
 Generally, the foods that cause the most allergies are those made from grains, such as corn, rice, and wheat, but allergies to beef, dairy, soy, and other foods have also been detected.
-These allergies can begin at any age, regardless of the animal's breed and sex.
-According to several studies, allergens in dogs are proteins or protein compounds of a certain size.
-The likelihood of these occurring increases with the frequency with which they are ingested.
+These allergies can begin at any age, regardless of the breed and sex of the animal.
+According to several studies, the allergens in dogs are: proteins or protein compounds of a certain size.
+The likelihood of these appearing increases with the frequency with which they are ingested.

 Allergic reaction in dogs to medications

-Although rare, some medications can cause allergic reactions in dogs.
+Although they are uncommon, some medications can cause allergic reactions in dogs.
 These usually occur within a few minutes or hours.
 These reactions cause itchy skin, swelling, and redness of the face.

 Dog Allergy Symptoms: What Are They?

-When we talk about allergy symptoms in dogs, specifically those related to food allergies , we will observe that the animal has itching on the face, ears, armpits, groin area, and abdomen.
+When we talk about allergy symptoms in dogs, specifically allergies to some foods, we will notice that the animal has itching on the face, ears, armpits, groin, and abdomen.
 Vomiting and diarrhea are also common, as well as flatulence and severe stomach pain.
-However, the main symptom of all allergies is itching.
-If it's flea allergies , then you may notice the animal scratching the back half of its body, but also the back of the back, the rump, the base of the tail, the hind legs, and the abdomen.
+Now, the main symptom of all allergies is itching.
+If it is flea allergies, then you may notice the animal scratching the back half of its body, but also the back of its back, its rump, the base of its tail, its hind legs, and its abdomen.
 This can also cause the appearance of inflamed, oozing wounds.
 In addition, bacteria and yeast often colonize the area, intensifying the dog's itching.

 Allergies in dogs: treatment